The Love Burglar: Plot

-As described in a film magazine, Joan Gray (Nilsson), a novelist who is living in the underworld to absorb its atmosphere for her next work, finds herself seriously menaced by Coast-to-Coast Taylor (Beery), a prominent figure of the district who determines to win her by force if necessary.
+As described in a film magazine, Joan Gray, a novelist who is living in the underworld to absorb its atmosphere for her next work, finds herself seriously menaced by Coast-to-Coast Taylor, a prominent figure of the district who determines to win her by force if necessary.
 As the situation reaches a climax she is rescued by the famous criminal who has just been released from prison.
-She continues to sing at the low cafe and accepts the admiring protection of the crook.
-The latter, unknown to her, is David Strong (Reid), a member of the upper world whose love of adventure and her accounts for his assumption of a famous crook's identity.
+She continues to sing at the low café and accepts the admiring protection of the crook.
+The latter, unknown to her, is David Strong, a member of the upper world whose love of adventure and her accounts for his assumption of a famous crook's identity.
 Matters come to a crisis when his associates urge him to rob a wealthy house, which incidentally is his own home.
 Joan seeks to prevent it and the real crook arrives in time to also take a hand.
 David manages to extradite Joan and himself from the situation, and after introductions they plight their troth.